 So ‘Bone Heads’ and various other brief concepts were sent out to outside writers.
-At the time I was a Director of a script services company called Skryptonite, and one of our writers, Keith Brumpton, had previously worked with Bob Thompson when he was at the BBC.
-So the half dozen or so concepts landed in the Skryptonite inbox.
+At the time I was one of the directors of a script services company called Skryptonite, and one of our writers, Keith Brumpton, had previously worked with Bob Thompson when he was at the BBC.
+So the half-dozen or so concepts landed in the Skryptonite inbox.
 Four or five of us happened to be gathered at the Edinburgh offices at the time, so we took the concepts to the pub, and shared them out.
 Something about ‘Bone Heads’ caught my eye, so I decided to work on that one.
 It had a kind of Easter Island vibe to it I felt, and I’d always been fascinated with that subject.
 The basic story was there – a bunch of characters on an island, not knowing why.
 But that was about it.
 So I pretty much started again with the concept, introducing the whole Polynesian feel, and changing the names from ‘Hook’, ‘Claw’ etc to real Polynesian names that reflected the characters I’d created.
-In those days there were no online dictionaries – there was barely any ‘online’ at all to be honest – and I couldn’t find a Rapa Nui dictionary (the Easter Island language), so I went for the next best thing.
-Maori.
-I figured that if we were going to use a language, we’d better use it properly, and respectfully.
+In those days there were no online dictionaries – there was barely any ‘online’ at all to be honest – and we couldn’t find a Rapa Nui dictionary (the Easter Island language), so we went for the next best thing, which was Maori.
+To be honest we borrowed words from a few other similar languages too, although this many years later I really can’t remember which ones were which language.
+There are some out there who have put a lot of time into working that out though!
+What I do know is that the character names meant the same as the words that we borrowed – I figured that if we were going to use a language, we’d better use it properly, and respectfully.
 The Maoris didn’t see it that way of course, and it cost Lego quite a bit of money in ‘cultural compensation’.
-But by then Bionicle was selling in its hundreds of millions, so it didn’t hit their pockets too hard.
+But by then Bionicle was selling in its hundreds of millions, so I guess it didn’t hit their pockets too hard.
 And so my four original main heroes became Tahu (fire), Lewa (air), Gali (water) and Onua (earth).
 The four elements.
 It wasn’t exactly an original way to create four heroes, but Lego seemed to like it.
 Or so I thought.

-So I wrote the bible, created the world, the characters, and the overall story, hand in hand with Bob it has to be said.
+So I wrote the bible, created the world, the characters, and the overall story, hand in hand with Bob of course.
 I even came up with the idea that the whole of Mata Nui (the world) was actually a giant planetary evacuation ship that had crash landed into an alien ocean, with only its head, knees and feet sticking out of the water.
 That was Bionicle’s biggest secret, and wasn’t revealed until very near the end of its run.
 Somewhere there is a JPEG of a partially submerged giant robot called ‘Al’s rubbish sketch.jpg’ or some such that went into the original bible.

 I did the same for the next two releases, the Bohrok (2002) and the Toa Nuva (2003), and wrote the core story that became the first movie, ‘Mask Of Light’ (I came up with the idea of The Seventh Toa on another plane ride to Billund).
 By then, Bionicle was taking over the world, and it was taking over my life.
 The story team was expanding exponentially, and I was beginning to try to get a Christmas Special away with the BBC, ‘The Tale of Jack Frost.’
 I couldn’t do both, so I reluctantly left Bionicle.
 ‘Jack Frost’ did go on to get a BAFTA nomination, so I guess my decision was justified.
-Didn’t make much money out of it of course, but then I didn’t make that much of Bionicle either.
-No, I didn’t get royalties, but I’m still very proud of it.
-It would just be nice to get a credit!
+To answer a question that many have asked over the years, no, I didn’t get royalties, I was just a contract writer doing a job for Lego.
+Maybe we should have pressed harder for some kind of cut at the beginning, but you know the cliché about hindsight.
+Who knew it would be that big?
+I’m still very proud of it nonetheless.